George Papadopoulos’ Wife, Simona Mangiante, Wants Donald Trump To Pardon Her Husband

 Last October, former Donald Trump campaign aide George Papadopoulos pleaded guilty to lying to the FBI about his communication with Russians during the 2016 presidential campaign.
 George Papadopoulos was one of the first few people that were indicted in special counsel Robert Mueller’s investigation into election meddling.
 Reportedly, he has been cooperating with the investigation ever since his guilty plea, and prosecutors have asked a judge to prepare for sentencing.
-A few months following Papadopoulos’ arrest, as reported by The New York Times, Trump called the former aide “a liar,” and the president said that no one knew the low level volunteer.
+A few months following Papadopoulos’ arrest, as reported by the New York Times, Trump called the former aide “a liar,” and the president said that no one knew the low level volunteer.

 In an interview with CNN on The Lead with Jake Tapper on Wednesday, George Papadopoulos’ wife, Simona Mangiante, asked President Donald Trump to grant her husband a pardon.